hemantasapkota/hemantasapkota.github.io/_src/content/posts/thoughts-on-being-a-freelancer.md

 **Update - 13 Oct 2014**

-I took a newer and mored advanced IOS test.
+I took a newer and more advanced IOS test.
 Definitely better than the last time.

 ![][2]